From a small company to an international pioneer

 The founders’ aim was to contribute to the infrastructural development needs of the Arab world with a focus on meeting the challenge of providing water; a resource which was crucial to the region’s social and economic development.

 For decades, Edgo focused on delivering large complex water well drilling projects in the Levant and Arabia.
 During the 1960s and 70s the water supply wells that were drilled were instrumental in the development of globally significant cities including Riyadh, Abu Dhabi, Dubai and Muscat.
-The quality of service delivered in these projects coupled with its resilience and attention to protecting the environment led Edgo to becoming the most reputable and largest water well drilling contractor in the region.
+The quality of service delivered in these projects coupled with its resilience, experience and attention to protecting the environment led Edgo to becoming the most reputable and largest water well drilling contractor in the region.

 Building on this success, Edgo expanded during the 1970s and 80s into the oil, gas and power industries providing construction and technical support services.